MetaMask/metamask-docs/services/tutorials/ethereum/send-a-transaction/use-rust.md

 Tx receipt: {"transactionHash":"0x3cb5a5fac18e889457905351c9950108873a8f0789fe83e8a733b8367f49a67a","transactionIndex":"0x3d","blockHash":"0xa2787f5ec22d491588a8ffc6e7cec3ed97fccac4845e448650d02fce672a657c","blockNumber":"0x3a7608","from":"0xe33fef60722ba79989aeaa1b6e6daf7f351c0fbb","to":"0xaed01c776d98303ee080d25a21f0a42d94a86d9c","cumulativeGasUsed":"0x406e87","gasUsed":"0x5208","contractAddress":null,"logs":[],"status":"0x1","logsBloom":"0x00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000","type":"0x0","effectiveGasPrice":"0x3cc"}
 ```

 In the above transaction receipt, the transaction type shows `"type":"0x0"` indicating that this was a legacy transaction.
 Next, we will send an EIP-1559 transaction, which is of the type `"type":"0x2"`.
-See below.

 ## Send an EIP-1559 transaction

 ### 1. Modify the main code

 To send an EIP-1559 transaction, i.e., of the `"type":"0x2"` you must use `Eip1559TransactionRequest` instead of `TransactionRequest` in the `main.rs` code.
-Replace the code in `main.rs` with the below code.
+Replace the code in `main.rs` with the following code.

 ```rust showLineNumbers
 use ethers::{